Skip to contents

 Why refit is required

 Refinement steps alter part of the model structure.
-Once these changes are applied, the remaining coefficients may also need to adjust.
+Once these changes are applied, the remaining coefficients may also adjust.

-For that reason, the workflow does not end with add_smoothing() or add_restriction().
+For that reason, the sequence does not end with add_smoothing() or add_restriction().
 The final step is:

 burn_refined <- refit(ref)

-This refits the model while incorporating the refinement steps.
+This refits the model while incorporating the documented refinement steps.

 Inspecting the final fitted result